golestanirad/JobZ/README.md

-This is a sample project to showcase Redux-Toolkit.
+This is a my latest sample project to showcase Redux-Toolkit.

 Redux-Toolkit is the latest version of Redux, created, backed, and strongly suggested by the Redux team.